Pelagomonas

 Pelagomonas is a genus of heterokont algae.
-It is a monotypic genus and includes a single species, Pelagomonas calceolata which is a unicellular flagellate organism, an ubiquitous constituent of marine picoplankton.
+It is a monotypic genus and includes a single species, Pelagomonas calceolata which is a unicellular flagellate organism, a ubiquitous constituent of marine picoplankton.
 It is an ultra-planktonic marine alga.

 Description

 Pelagomonas calceolata is uniflagellate, about 1.5 × 3 μm in size.
 Microtubular roots, striated roots and a second basal body are absent.
 A thin organic theca surrounds most of the cell.
 There is a single chloroplast with a girdle lamella and a single, dense mitochondrion with tubular cristae.
 A single Golgi body with swelled cisternae lies beneath the flagellum, and each cell has an ejectile organelle that putatively releases a cylindrical structure.
 A vacuole, or cluster of vacuoles, contains the putative carbohydrate storage product.